 Esme Swimming, Parkroyal on Pickering, Singapore 2014

-The Parkroyal on Pickering contains over 15,000 square meters of greenery, amounting to twice its land area.
+Esme swims in the balcony pool of a hotel in Singapore, as rush hour traffic builds on the road below her.
+The hotel contains over 15,000 square meters of greenery, amounting to twice its land area.
 In Singapore, 100 percent of the population is urban.
-The Singapore Green Plan promotes conservation of the nation’s natural resources and the use of green technology to conserve the environment.
+The city-state is promoting conservation of its natural resources and the use of green technology.
 ‘Wild’ nature is being reincorporated into the city.